incpo/nOote/README.md

 <b>App has two projects:</b> <br/>
 _backend - NODE JS.
 It`s not my own project!<br/>
 _frontend - REACT JS application.
++ Im also used react bulma components in this app.

 # Hosting